eddyystop/feathers-service-verify-reset/README.md

 Adds user email verification and password reset capabilities to local [`feathers-authentication`](http://docs.feathersjs.com/authentication/local.html).

-Email addr verification and handling forgotten password are generally considered mandatory these days.
+Email addr verification and handling forgotten passwords are often considered mandatory these days.
 This package adds that functionality to [Feathersjs](http://docs.feathersjs.com/).

-The optional transactional emails sent contain a link including a 60-char slug.
+The optional transactional emails sent contain a link including a 30-char slug.
 The slug has a configurable expiry delay.
 Emails may be sent for:

 - Email addr verification when a new user is created.
-- Resending a new email addr verification, e.g. previous email lost or is expired.
+- Resending a new email addr verification, e.g. previous verification email was lost or is expired.
 - Sending an email when the password is forgotten.

 The server does not handle any interactions with the user.